MJRML/MJRML.github.io/README.md

 # MACHINE LEARNING AND DATA ANALYST PORTFOLIO

-Welcome to my Machine Learning and Data Analyst Portfolio
+Hello and Welcome to my portfolio

-I am a Machine Learning/Data Analyst engineer with 3 years experience working with various technologies to collect, organize, transform and analyze data.
+I am a Machine Learning and Data Analytics professional with three years of experience leveraging a variety of technologies to collect, organize, transform, and analyze data.

-I have 6 years experience as a Virtualization Systems Engineer in the United Arab Emiartes and Ireland and 3 years ago I decided to change career.
+Prior to transitioning into this field, I spent six years as a Virtualization Systems Engineer in the United Arab Emirates and Ireland.
+Three years ago, I made a career shift to pursue my passion for Machine Learning and Data Analytics.

-Machine Learning and Data Analystics are a real passion of mine, I have recently finsihed a Masters in AI, Cyber Security and Data Analytics.
-I am proficient in Python, SQL, Tableau and I am Microsoft Certified: Azure Data Scientist.
+I have recently completed a Master’s degree in Artificial Intelligence, Cybersecurity, and Data Analytics, and I hold Microsoft Certification as an Azure Data Scientist.
+I am proficient in Python, SQL, and Tableau, and I specialize in developing machine learning models and deriving insights from data.

-In my portoflio, I will demonstrate my ability to work with various Machine Learning models working in Python and show my SQL skills to manage, organize and analyze data.
-I will show how I work from start to finish on Machine Learning models, showing my data analytics techniques and critical thinking, working with large and complex datasets.
+Within this portfolio, I will showcase my ability to work with various machine learning models in Python, as well as my expertise in SQL to manage, organize, and analyze complex datasets.
+I will walk you through my approach to end-to-end machine learning projects, highlighting my data analysis techniques and problem-solving skills.

-I am looking for analytic thinking roles and I am confident the projects I will show in my portfolio will allow me to be considered for any Machine Learning and Data Anlyst roles you have available
+I am currently seeking opportunities that require strong analytical thinking, and I am confident that the projects featured in my portfolio will demonstrate my qualifications for roles in Machine Learning and Data Analytics.

-Thank you for taking time to visit my portfolio and I look forward to hearing from you
+Thank you for visiting my portfolio, and I look forward to the opportunity to connect with you.

-## Certificates
+## <br>Professional Certificates</br>

 - Microsoft Data Science Associate (DP-100)
 -	Microsoft Azure fundamentals (AZ-900)